Holidays in Europe: 15 overlooked destinations is written by The editorial staff, RejsRejsRejs..

 Head to Lake Hallstatt and experience true idyll on your holiday in Europe

-Tucked away in the heart of the charming Salzkammergut region of northern Austria lies the idyllic lake Hallstatt close Salzburg.
+Tucked away in the heart of the charming Salzkammergut region in the north Austria lies the idyllic lake Hallstatt close Salzburg.
 It is without a doubt one of the most breathtaking alpine lakes in the country.

 In addition to the beautiful surroundings, the area has a lot to offer of activities and sports, whether you visit Hallstatt in the winter or summer period.
 The area is fantastic for both a winter holiday or a summer holiday in Europe.
 Take the tram to the dramatic Mammoth Cave, located at Obertraun, or the equally impressive Dachstein Ice Caves.